-Lahore Weather Update Today
+Lahore weather update today

-At noon, the temperature in Lahore reached approximately 33°C. Humidity levels in the city exceeded 84%, and winds blew at 7 km/h.
-The maximum UV Index recorded was 7, indicating high levels of ultraviolet radiation, with visibility around 5 km.
+As of 12:10 pm, the temperature in Lahore stood at 29°C. The city’s humidity levels were recorded at approximately 64%, while winds were blowing at a speed of 20 km/h.
+The maximum UV Index reached 6, indicating high levels of ultraviolet radiation, with visibility extending to about 5 km.

 Lahore Air Quality

-The air quality in the provincial capital was measured at 81, signifying poor air quality.
-Pollution levels have risen significantly, reaching unhealthy levels for sensitive individuals.
-If you experience symptoms such as difficulty breathing or throat irritation, it is advisable to limit outdoor activities.
+Lahore’s air quality index was measured at 71, indicating poor air quality.
+The pollution levels have risen significantly, posing health risks to sensitive groups.
+Individuals experiencing symptoms such as difficulty breathing or throat irritation are advised to limit outdoor activities.

 Synoptic Situation